Your Credit Union decided to partner with a Car Buying Service. So…which one?

 Let’s begin with cost.

-When coupled with staff training, targeted messaging, and prominent marketing, the no-cost car buying services help you grow lending volume.
+No matter which you choose, staff training, targeted messaging, and prominent marketing are necessary to help grow lending volume.

 And then there’s used.
 Most systems you consider will show a price.
 However, ask if that number includes: